Just as people’s bodies can become unwell, people’s minds can become unwell too.

 The project is delivered in partnership with our sister charity Infobuzz.
 Together we offer counselling and additional practical support to make changes in your life that will have a positive impact on or mental health and wellbeing.

-If you would like to find out more please get in touch using the contact details in the blue bar at the bottom of the page or download the referral form.
+If you would like to find out more please get in touch using the contact details in the blue bar at the bottom of the page or complete and return the referral form.
+If you have any questions about the project please get in touch and we will be happy to talk to you.